Leaving Las Vegas: Recap of the 2019 Tableau Conference

 To learn more:

-- Sign up for our Analyze Big Data in Tableau at the Speed of Thought webinar on December 5th where AtScale’s co-founder and Chief Strategy Officer, Dave Mariani, will be demonstrating how to use AtScale Adaptive Analytics to create a live connection to data in Tableau and use the Universal Semantic Layer for shared business logic.
+- Watch our Analyze Big Data in Tableau at the Speed of Thought webinar where AtScale’s co-founder and Chief Strategy Officer, Dave Mariani, will be demonstrating how to use AtScale Adaptive Analytics to create a live connection to data in Tableau and use the Universal Semantic Layer for shared business logic.

 - Read the Datasheet: AtScale and Tableau to learn how Tableau and AtScale are helping enterprises analyze massive amounts of data at the speed of thought, which is changing the way people are using data to solve their business challenges.